Trail and Map Discrepancies

 - A dot should be added to the map for Toenail Rock between campsites Scott and Zuccolo.
 "Chief's Grove" should be placed where "Grand Canyon" is currently.
 "Grand Canyon" should be moved closer to "The Fortress."

-- Fuller Cabin and Anthony Shelter should be removed from the map as the structures no longer exist.
+- Anthony Shelter should be removed from the map as the structure no longer exists.

 - It is suggested that an arrow be placed near the site of the haunted house symbol on the map with "To Beach Pond."